BBITWestin/CI-CD-Pipeline-Challenges/ML_QUOTE_BOT/ML_Quote_Bot_init.md

 ## 3. Model Selection

 Given the nature of the problem (predicting a continuous value), regression models are suitable.
-We may want to consider starting with simpler models and gradually moving to more complex ones only if necessary:
+We may want to consider starting with simpler models and gradually moving to more complex ones only if necessary.

-- **Linear Regression**: Good starting point for establishing a baseline.
-- **Random Forest Regressor**: A more complex model that can capture nonlinear relationships.
-- **Gradient Boosting Machines (GBM)**: XGBoost, LightGBM, or CatBoost, are popular for regression tasks.
-- **Deep Learning Models**: Neural networks can be beneficial, especially with large datasets and complex relationships, but they require more computational resources.

-See the two links below for why these models might be best.

 ## 5. Feature Selection